The effective management of risk is integral to delivering our strategy

 Cause

-Increased competition in the royalty and stream sector could make it difficult to execute deals in a depleted pool of opportunities.
+Increased competition in the royalty and stream sector could also make it difficult to execute deals.

 Impact

-Royalties and streams are, by their nature, depleting assets; as a result failing to acquire new assets may lead to lower cash flows, profitability and valuation, which in turn limits the Group’s ability to pursue its growth strategy.
-Ecora Resources does not directly compete with the well-established precious metals royalty and stream companies, and it is uniquely placed, focusing on future-facing metals.
+Royalties and streams are, by their nature, depleting assets, and as a result failing to acquire new assets may lead to lower cash flows, profitability and valuation, which in turn limit the Group’s ability to pursue its growth strategy.

 Mitigation